 between patients who didn’t listen to classical music, those who listened to other forms of music, and those who did listen to classical music.
 The results showed that those who listened to classical music had lower systolic blood pressure levels of a noticeable amount.

 One study at the Southern Methodist University in 2001 showed that the type of music played had an effect, emotionally, on people as they were asked to remember an experience.
-Depending on what they were listening to, their topics were influence as was the language they used.
+Depending on what they were listening to, their topics were influenced as was the language they used.

 5. Kiss insomnia goodbye.